๐Ÿฅš JS1

 const greetAlicia = "Hello there, Alicia";

-In this example, we don’t use a variable or an expression to create a string.
+In this example, we don’t use a variable or a template to create a string.
 Instead we write a string "Hello there, Alicia".

 A sequence of characters enclosed in quotation marks is called a string literal.
 "Hello there, Alicia" is a string literal.